pt-ship-nominations/pt-ship-nominations/README.md

 </div>
 <br>
 <p align="center">Currently a work in progress!
+A mascot, Straw/ATA & full GH theme will be made soon.</p>
-If you have a nomination in mind already, Follow & keep an eye out for our Straw/ATA.</p>
+<p align="center">If you have a nomination in mind already, Follow & keep an eye out for our Straw/ATA.</p>